Question 1

 Question 21

-Which diagram shows the effect of a converging lens on a parallel beam of light?
+Diagram A shows diverging rays, which is the effect of a concave (diverging) lens on a parallel beam.

 Question 22